Ask any website builder their most commonly-asked question, and it’ll likely be this: How much should a website cost?

 You’ll need to keep an open mind as well.
-Many business owners have pre-conceived notions about what a website will cost.
-Others just assume it will be super expensive so they try doing it themselves or will hire someone who just builds websites “for fun” in order to save money up front.
-But what they may not realize is that a poorly crafted website is probably costing them MORE money in the long run.
+Many business owners have preconceived notions about what a website will cost.
+Others assume it will be super expensive.
+They try doing it themselves or will hire someone who builds websites “for fun” to save money upfront.
+But they may not realize that a poorly crafted website is probably costing them MORE money in the long run.

 Another way we like to explain the cost of a website to our clients is by using the “sleep at night” factor.
-If you were going to spend X number of dollars per month on your marketing efforts, what is the “sleep at night” factor that allows you to say you’re spending the correct amount of overall revenue on your branding and image as well as the proper outward communication about your company with the rest of the world?
-In other words, is the amount you chose to spend on your site keeping you up at night or can you sleep like a baby knowing that the money you’ve invested in building your website is right for your business?
+If you were going to spend X number of dollars per month on your marketing efforts, what is the “sleep at night” factor that allows you to say you’re spending the correct amount of overall revenue?
+This dollar amount includes your branding and image and the proper outward communication about your company with the rest of the world.
+In other words, is the amount you chose to spend on your site keeping you up at night?
+Or can you sleep like a baby knowing that the money you’ve invested in building your website is right for your business?

 A website is the first impression of your business for many current or future customers.
 Before they see you – and they may never see you – they see what you’ve put on the internet.
-So, you need to ask yourself what it’s worth to you to have a clean, thorough, up-to-date, and accurate representation of your business available to customers 24/7.
-Remember, your website is essentially the salesperson for your company, one that’s available all the time!
+So, you need to ask yourself what it’s worth to have a clean, thorough, up-to-date, and accurate representation of your business available to customers 24/7.
+Remember, your website is essentially the salesperson for your company, one that’s always available!

 An investment in the future

 As cliché as it may sound, when you invest in a high-quality website, you invest in the future of your business.
-That said, at Watershed9 we have clients at both ends of the spectrum as far as size and profitability are concerned.
+That said, at Watershed9, we have clients at both ends of the spectrum regarding size and profitability.
 That means what might seem exorbitantly expensive for one of our clients may be a proverbial drop-in-the-bucket for another.

 Our websites typically cost between $2500 and $8500.
-Where your price falls will depend on a number of factors.
-We find, however, that it’s best for us to just give you what you need and not pile on lots of extras.
+Where your price falls will depend on several factors.
+We find, however, that we should give you what you need and not pile on lots of extras.
 For example, you may not require dozens of pages and lots of bells and whistles like scores of videos and a fancy online store.
 Simple may be best for you.

 Remember the lesson about the car.
-Just as you ought to spend less on that automobile so that you have money for gas, you should do the same with a website so that you have a solid budget for ongoing improvements, maintenance, and more.
+Just as you should spend less on that automobile to have money for gas, you should do the same with a website to have a solid budget for ongoing improvements, maintenance, and more.
 Again, it’s an investment in the future.